-Water leaking, into your basement or any other sort of symptoms of a problem with your foundation, then you may require a foundation repair.
+Water leaking, into your basement or any other sort of symptoms of a problem with your foundation, then you may require a foundation repair or certain basement waterproofing solutions.
 But it’s important to recognize that not all foundation solutions are the same.
 When you’re dealing with a smaller company that only specializes in small crack repair, then that may be the only solution they offer for a complex problem.
 Unfortunately, that’s not going to work.

 It may seem like it fixed the problem at first.
 But just like putting a small Band-Aid on a large wound, it’s not going to be a long-term solution if it’s a bigger problem.